Van Kampen-Flores theorem for cell complexes: Proof of Theorem

 In \cite{HKTT}, a homotopy decomposition of $\Conf_r(X)$ in terms of a homotopy colimit is given, and by computing the Bousfield-Kan spectral sequence for this homotopy colimit, the following is proved in the case $A=\Z$.
 We can easily see that the computation works for any abelian group $A$ too.

 \begin{lemma} If $X$ is $(r-1)$-complementary $n$-acyclic over $A$, then $\Conf_r(X)$ is $n$-acyclic over $A$. \end{lemma}

 For the rest of this section, let $r=p^k$ for a prime number $k$, and let $G=(\Z/p)^k$.
 Note that $G$ acts on $\Conf_r(X)$ since $G$ is a subgroup of $\Sigma_r$.
-We consider the weight of a $G$-space.
-The \emph{weight} of a $G$-space $X$, denoted by $\wgt_G(X)$, is defined as the greatest integer $n$ such that the map
+We consider Volovikov's index of a $G$-space \cite{V}.
+The \emph{index} of a $G$-space $X$, denoted by $\ind(X)$, is defined as the greatest integer $n$ such that the map

 is injective for $*\le n$, where $\pi\colon X\times_GEG\to BG$ denotes the projection.
-The weight of a $G$-space is studied in \cite{HK,V} (cf. \cite{R}).
-It is called the \emph{index} in \cite{V}, but this is confusing because we already have the index of a free $G$-space.
-So we use the name ``weight" as in \cite{HK}.
-The following properties of a weight are proved in \cite{V}.
+The index is called weight in \cite{HK,HKTT} (cf. \cite{R}) from a view of algebraic topology, but in this paper, we use the name ``index" following a suggestion of a referee.
+The following properties of an index are proved in \cite{V}.
 If $X$ and $Y$ are $G$-spaces, then we consider $X*Y$ as a $G$-space by the diagonal $G$-action.

 \begin{proposition} \begin{enumerate} \item If there is a $G$-map $X\to Y$ between $G$-spaces $X$ and $Y$, then

 \item If a $G$-space $X$ is $n$-acyclic over $\Z/p$, then

 \item Let $S$ be a finite $G$-complex such that $S^G=\emptyset$ and $H^*(S;\Z/p)\cong H^*(S^n;\Z/p)$.
 Then